The interior structure of rotating black holes 2. Uncharged black holes: Inflationary solutions

 The dominant term in this expression is the one proportional to the second derivative $\ppartial \expinf / \partial x^2$ of the inflationary exponent.
 Equating the Einstein component $G_{xx} + G_{tt}$ to the energy-momentum $8\pi ( T_{xx} + T_{tt} )$ of collisionless streams, equation~(\ref{Tklsingle}), yields to leading order in $1/\Deltax$

 where the sum is over collisionless streams.
 Because collisionless streams are hyper-relativistic near the inner horizon, the Hamilton-Jacobi parameters of every stream satisfy $P_t^2 = \Px^2$ to an excellent approximation.
-The parameters $N$ and $\Px$ of each component of the collisionless streams are sensibly constant as a function of radius $x$ near the inner horizon preceeding inflation and during early inflation (but may be a function of angle $y$), and thus $\sum N \Px^2$ is sensibly constant (this statement is true initially; what happens subsequently is addressed in \S\ref{nonlinearinflationeqs} and following).
+The parameters $N$ and $\Px$ of each component of the collisionless streams are sensibly constant as a function of radius $x$ near the inner horizon preceeding inflation and during early inflation (but may be a function of angle $y$), and thus $\sum N \Px^2$ is sensibly constant.
 The sum over streams $\sum N \Px^2$ is of the order of the accretion rate $\vel$.

 In the situation of small accretion rate considered in this paper, the electrovac geometry provides an excellent approximation down to just above the inner horizon.
 Near the inner horizon, where $\Deltax \rightarrow - 0$, the horizon function $\Deltax$ may be approximated by